 Here are some handy tips to help you maximise your online fundraising efforts:

 1. Use social media

-- Share a link to your fundraising page so friends can contribute and post updates as you get closer to your campaign goal.
+- Share a link to your fundraising page so friends can contribute and post updates as you get closer to your goal.

 2. Email, email, email!

 - Carefully select a list of recipients to email, asking them to contribute to your fundraising.
 Think of friends, relatives, colleagues, classmates or others who typically do not see your social media activity.